Stevenrej/reading-notes/SQLnotes.md

 SQL, or Structured Query Language, is a language designed to allow both technical and non-technical users query, manipulate, and transform data from a relational database.
 And due to its simplicity, SQL databases provide safe and scalable storage for millions of websites and mobile applications.

+A relational database management system (RDBMS) is a program that allows you to create, update, and administer a relational database.
+Most relational database management systems use the SQL language to access the database.

+Many RDBMSs use SQL (and variations of SQL) to access the data in tables.
+For example, SQLite is a relational database management system.
+SQLite contains a minimal set of SQL commands (which are the same across all RDBMSs).
+Other RDBMSs may use other variants.

 ![1](img/1.jpeg)
 ![2](img/2.jpeg)
 ![3](img/3.jpeg)